Last updated 21st August, 2024

 Also, it doesn’t take too long to complete, and the surveyor should be completed in about 3 hours.
 Problems such as subsidence and damp are usually noticed at this level of surveying.

-In addition, the professional surveyor might provide some solutions to fix the problems highlighted.
+In addition, the professional surveyor might provide some solutions to fix the problems highlighted, which is of course included in the home report cost.

 This survey is carried out by experts more versed in residential homes.